-"This recipe for an easy Cuban Sandwich is so simple to prepare, can easily be made in advance and heated right before serving.
-Perfect for a picnic, lunch, or tailgating party."
+"This recipe for an easy Cuban Sandwich is so simple to prepare using a soft hoagie roll.
+It can easily be made in advance and heated right before serving.
+Cuban sandwiches are perfect for a picnic, lunch, or tailgating party."

 Very popular on many menus, a Cuban Sandwich, or Cubano, is really a just a pressed ham and cheese sandwich that includes pork roast, dill pickles, and a LOT of mustard.
 They are very easy to put together, portable, and a great use of leftover pork roast.